jadecobra/python_tdd_exercises/source/how_to/pass_values.rst

           "I received: (1, 2, 3, 'n')"
       )

-and the terminal shows green
+and the terminal shows green again.

 *********************************************************************************
 test_passing_a_list